qu-gg/torch-neural-ssm/README.md

 <p align='center'><img src="https://user-images.githubusercontent.com/32918812/204066391-09e3d29e-a0bd-47d6-bfee-f11c2b71fa93.png", width=500, alt="initial latent variable comparison" /></p>
 <p align='center'>Fig N. Schematic of the difference between <b>z</b><sub>0</sub> and <b>z</b><sub>init</sub></b> formulations.

-Saying that, there is not much work exploring the considerations for each approach, besides ad-hoc solutions to bridge the gap between the latent encoder and dynamics function distributions<sup>[5]</sup>.
+Saying that, generally there is a lack of work exploring the considerations for each approach, besides ad-hoc solutions to bridge the gap between the latent encoder and dynamics function distributions<sup>[5]</sup>.
 This gap can stem from optimization problems caused by imbalanced reconstruction terms between dynamics and initial states or in cases where the initial state distribution is far enough away from the data distribution of downstream frames.

+However, a recent work "Learning Neural State-Space Models: Do we need a state estimator?"
+[30] is the first detailed study into the considerations of initial state inference, providing ablations across increasing difficulties of datasets and inference forms.
+In their work, they found that to get competitive performance of neural SSMs on some dynamical systems, more advanced architectures were required (feed-forward or LSTM networks).
+Notably, they only evaluate on the <b>z</b><sub>k</sub></b> form, varying architectural choices.

 A variety of empirical techniques have been proposed to tackle this gap, much in the same spirit of empirical VAE stability 'tricks.'
 These include separated <b>x</b><sub>0</sub> and <b>x</b><sub>1:T</sub> terms